Blog

 What hotels can do:

-List hiking or adventure gear rentals on your site.
-Partner with local guides or outfitters to offer packages.
+List hiking or adventure gear rentals on your site and partner with local guides or outfitters to offer packages.

-Create landing pages or rate plans aligned to seasonal events (e.g., ski weekends, trail races).
+Create landing pages or rate plans aligned to seasonal events, such as ski weekends or trail races.

-SMERFs – Social, Military, Educational, Religious, and Fraternal groups – don’t always get the spotlight in hotel strategy.
-But they should.
-These travelers might not fit into traditional market segmentation buckets, but they book in bulk, travel year-round, and often fill rooms when other segments don’t.
+These travelers don't always fit into traditional market segmentation, but they book in bulk, travel year-round and often fill rooms when other segments go quiet.

-These groups often travel in large numbers, book well in advance, and have specific logistical needs that differ from leisure or business guests.
-They’re organizing reunions, getaways, tournaments, field trips, and meetups – and looking for properties that can accommodate them without friction.
+Groups book well in advance and have specific logistical needs that differ from leisure or business.
+They organize reunions, getaways, tournaments, field trips and meetups.
+They want properties that can accommodate them without friction.

-• Meeting rooms, event space, or casual gathering areas, such as common lounges, or banquet areas
+• Meeting rooms, event space or casual gathering areas like lounges or banquet rooms

 What hotels can do: